pervoj/url-shortener/README.md

 ## Did you find an issue?
 Do you have an idea?

 Please use Issues to report a problem or idea.
 Select the appropriate template.
 If the paragraphs do not suit you, you can edit them or delete unused ones.
+Please do not use tags.